dsohk/rancher-devsecops-workshop/docs/part-1.md

 It will also take awhile to deploy anchore on your devsecops cluster.
 Likewise, let's continue our lab to deploy Sonarqube.

-`Important note` : Anchore community edition does not have GUI & hence it's not exposed as service.
+**Important: Anchore community edition does not have GUI & hence no URL to login**.

 5) On Terminal 3 on Harbor VM, run the following command to setup Sonarqube.